 I personally love everything about winter.
 I love to feel toasty and warm by the fire, make the kids hot chocolate to sip, and settle in with some cozy blankets.
-Unfortunately winter also brings dry air, which can lead to uncomfortable itchy, winter skin.
+Unfortunately, winter also brings dry air, which can lead to uncomfortable itchy, winter skin.
+And as much as we love a weekend in the snow or waking up to a rainy morning, those drastic temperature changes take a toll on our skin.
 It happens to all of us, but my oldest child suffers the worst.
 Jackson has had eczema since birth.
-Every winter it seems to worsen, no matter what state we live in, we have to take measures to protect his skin once the temperature drops.
+Every winter it seems to worsen, so we have to take measures to protect his skin once the temperature drops.

-Luckily, there’s advice we can follow.
+Luckily, there’s great advice we can follow.
 Dr. Wendy Sue Swanson of Seattle Mama Doc refers to eczema as “the itch that rashes” and states that it is common to see an increased risk for eczema flare-ups in the winter.
-It is the “rash that itches” because a patch starts and a child can’t help but itch it.
+It is the “rash that itches” because a patch starts and a child can’t help but scratch it.
 Then it blooms from there.
 Her advice: “If your child suffers from eczema, talk to your pediatrician to create an action plan for combating these dry months and hopefully avoiding such severe tolls and trolls on everyday life.”

-Whether it’s your child or you, dry skin is one of the most common winter challenges for everyone and it can indeed be avoided.
-If you take the following advice from knowyourOTCs.org, you can help prevent that unwanted dryness for both adults and kids too.
+Whether it’s your child or you, dry skin is one of the most common winter challenges for everyone and it can be avoided.
+If you take the following advice from KnowYourOTCs.org, you can help prevent that unwanted dryness for both adults and kids too.
 Who wouldn’t want summer skin beneath the layers of sweaters and gloves?

-Living in Southern California means we literally can ski and surf, all within the same day.
+Living in Southern California means we can literally ski and surf, all within the same day.
 The close proximity between sand and snow gives all the kids bragging rights, rightfully so.
 But one thing they can’t brag about is the toll this outdoor lifestyle can play on your skin.

 Cold winter weather can certainly impact everyone’s skin.
 The good news is that most winter skin problems (including the more dangerous ones) can be prevented.
 Air humidifiers can improve the moisture levels in your home or work environment, while a good moisturizer can seal in moisture, keeping your skin feeling soft.
-Covering your skin with warm clothing and reducing your exposure to outdoor cold can help avoid the environmental assault on your skin.
-If you have tried the above tips and your skin still feels dry, its best you call your doctor.
+Remember to keep hot showers and baths short, so you’re not dehydrating your skin even more!

-For more information on how to keep your skin healthy during the winter months, please visit knowyourOTCs.org.
+For more information on how to keep your skin healthy during the winter months, please visit KnowYourOTCs.org.